eclipse/mosaic.website/content/tutorials/barnim_develop_applications/_index.md

 After completing this tutorial you will be able to:

 * Develop Applications for simulation entities.
-* Transmit and receive V2X-messages periodically or on request depending on the network type and communication mode (e.g. Topocast, Geocbroadcast, etc.).
+* Transmit and receive V2X-messages periodically or on request depending on the network type and communication mode (e.g. Topocast, Geobroadcast, etc.).
 * Calculate alternative routes to the destination to circumnavigate a road obstacle.
 {{% /alert %}}